PurnimaPathak44/credit-risk-classification/README.md

 Balanced Accuracy Score: 0.94

-Precision:	1.00 for healthy loans.
+Precision:	1.00 for healthy loans,

        	0.87 for high-risk loans

-Recall: 	1.00 for healthy loans.
+Recall: 	1.00 for healthy loans,

        	0.89 for high-risk loans

 Re- sampled Model 2:

 Balanced Accuracy Score: 1.00

-Precision: 1.00 for healthy loans.
+Precision: 1.00 for healthy loans,

        	0.87 for high-risk loans.

-Recall:	1.00 for healthy loans.
+Recall:	1.00 for healthy loans,

        	1.00 for high-risk loans.

-Summary:†
+Summary:¬†

 The second model did a good job at predicting the high-risk loans when we compare the f1 score for both the models.